pkphilip/orgchart/README.md

 # Javascript organization chart

+## History
+This javascript component was initially created in 2009 before there were equivalent components available from Yahoo, Google etc. However, it is only being released into Github now.
+Prior to this, the component has been released for commercial or noncommercial use to anyone who asked the author for it.

+**Author:** Prem Kurian Philip
+**Date:** 2009-01-02

 ## Introduction

 1. This javascript organisation chart does not rely on any external dependencies such as jquery, prototype etc. The organisation chart is rendered using just tables, rows and columns.